Nonsuicidal Self-Injury (NSSI)

 Although the methods used sometimes overlap with those of suicide attempts (eg, cutting the wrists with a razor blade), nonsuicidal self-injury is distinct from suicide because patients do not intend the acts to be lethal.
 Patients may specifically state a lack of intent, or the lack may be inferred by their repeated use of clearly nonlethal methods.
 Despite the lack of immediate lethality, long-term risk of suicide attempts and of suicide is increased, and thus, nonsuicidal self-injury should not be dismissed lightly.

 The most common examples of nonsuicidal self-injury include

-Patients often injure themselves repeatedly in a single session, creating multiple lesions in the same location, typically in a visible and/or accessible area (eg, forearms, front of thighs).
+Patients often injure themselves repeatedly in a single session, creating multiple lesions in the same location, typically in areas that are easily hidden but accessible (eg, forearms, front of thighs).
 The behavior is often repeated, resulting in extensive patterns of scarring.
 Patients are often preoccupied with thoughts about the injurious acts.

-Nonsuicidal self-injury is often accompanied by other disorders, particularly borderline personality disorder, eating disorders, and substance abuse.
+Nonsuicidal self-injury is often accompanied by other disorders, particularly borderline personality disorder, antisocial personality disorder, eating disorders, alcohol and substance abuse, and autism.

 Diagnosis of nonsuicidal self-injury must exclude suicidal behavior.

 Assessment of nonsuicidal self-injury, as for suicidal behavior, is essential before treatment begins.

 Facilitating discussion of the self-injury with the patient is essential to adequate assessment and helps physicians plan treatment.
 Physicians can facilitate such discussions by doing the following: